mudler/LocalAI/README.md

 - Supports multiple-models
 - Once loaded the first time, it keep models loaded in memory for faster inference
 - Support for prompt templates
 - Doesn't shell-out, but uses C bindings for a faster inference and better performance.
-Uses [go-llama.cpp](https://github.com/go-skynet/go-llama.cpp) and [go-gpt4all-j.cpp](https://github.com/go-skynet/go-gpt4all-j.cpp).

 LocalAI is a community-driven project, focused on making the AI accessible to anyone.
 Any contribution, feedback and PR is welcome!
 It was initially created by [mudler](https://github.com/mudler/) at the [SpectroCloud OSS Office](https://github.com/spectrocloud).